vookimedlo/Sheet/README.md

     </a>
 </p>

-A very light-weight action sheet (version 1.0.0 has 414 lines of code).
+A very light-weight action sheet.
 There is close to zero configuration options because you are expected to build the UI.

+Version 1.0.0: **414 lines of code**

 Fade             |  Slide
 :-------------------------:|:-------------------------: